 Promotion appeals process

-- the appellant’s eligibility to appeal is assessed and, if the appeal is accepted, the provisional promotee and agency are advised that an appeal has been lodged
+- If the appeal is accepted, the provisional promotee and agency are advised that an appeal has been lodged.

-- the public sector appeal board is constituted and date set for the board to meet
+- Public Sector Appeals Board convenes and date set for the board to meet.

-- The appellant and provisional promotee are not required to attend in person when the board meets.
+- The appellant and provisional promotee are not required to attend when the board meets.

 Conduct of appeals

-- set aside the decision and return the matter to the relevant CEO for reconsideration
+- return the matter to the relevant chief executive officer for reconsideration